Okay,

 to your agent, how do I get one?

-Ahh, flattery will get you everywhere.
+A: Ahh, flattery will get you everywhere.
 Getting an

 agent: one way is to attend legit writing conferences